Holiday in the UK

 Insurance cover is still important – even on a staycation

 You may not be aware that you can still get travel insurance cover, even if you’re holidaying locally.
-Having the right policy in place can cover you for loss of money, delayed or cancelled transport or accommodation and even damage to valuables.
-And, most importantly in the current climate, a UK travel insurance policy can cover you for cancellations related to coronavirus.
-Buy travel insurance as soon as you book your getaway, so you’re covered from the moment you book should anything go wrong, even before you head off on your trip.
+Having travel insurance for UK travel in place can cover you for loss of money, delayed or cancelled transport or accommodation and even damage to valuables.
+You won't normally need medical travel insurance for the UK, but most importantly in the current climate, a UK travel insurance policy can cover you for cancellations related to coronavirus.
+Buy the best travel insurance in the UK for your situation as soon as you book your getaway, so you’re covered from the moment you book should anything go wrong, even before you head off on your trip.
 Get a quote for annual or single trip travel insurance with Asda Money.

 And don't forget if you're driving on or to your staycation, ensure that you have sufficient breakdown cover too.
 Take a look at our cover options with UK Breakdown Cover from only £78 a year.